 To maintain public accountability, the CIC has established various communication channels with internal and external stakeholders and always welcomes their feedback.
-Non-anonymous complaints showing dissatisfaction against the CIC or our staff members will be timely handled and thoroughly investigated.
-Any noncompliance and inefficiency found in the provision of services will be followed up by the relevant management and further reported to the Audit Committee.
+Substantive complaints showing dissatisfaction against the CIC or our staff members will be timely handled and thoroughly investigated in accordance with the established Complaint Handling Policy and Procedures.
+Any noncompliance and inefficiency found in the provision of services will be followed up by the relevant management on service enhancement measures and further reported to the Audit Committee.